machinelearning-maverick/jjd-chat-ai/README.md

 # jjd-chat-ai
-Question and Answer Caht for the Blog content - powered by AI - www.juniorjavadeveloper.pl/en/
+Question and Answer Chat for the Blog content - powered by AI - www.juniorjavadeveloper.pl/en/